-Irrigation, electrification, rural housing:

-Budgetary allocations for construction and maintenance of rural electricity networks, water supply and road networks, irrigation, dams and drainage systems, development of port facilities and storage systems, and miscellaneous infrastructure works.
+Irrigation, electrification, rural housing (since 1995): Budgetary allocations for construction and maintenance of rural electricity networks, water supply and road networks, irrigation, dams and drainage systems, development of port facilities and storage systems, and miscellaneous infrastructure works.
 Expenditures notified to WTO in the Green Box under (vii) infrastructural services - Support for irrigation programs [4, 6]

-J.2.
+J2.
 Storage, marketing and other physical infrastructure

-Market supply, storage and silage systems for agricultural products

-Period of implementation: 2008-ongoing.
-Before 2008 this line was aggregated under J1)

-Budgetary allocations for infrastructural projects in rural areas.
+Market supply, storage and silage systems for agricultural products (since 2008, before 2008 this line was aggregated under J1): Budgetary allocations for infrastructural projects in rural areas.
 Expenditures notified to WTO in the Green Box under (vii) infrastructural services - Support for infrastructure projects in rural areas [4, 6]

-J.3.
+J3.
 Institutional infrastructure

-J.4.
+J4.
 Farm restructuring

-Land reform and settlement:

-Implementation of the agrarian reform - public funds allocated to the National Institute of Colonisation and Agrarian Reform (INCRA)6 for acquisition of lands for agrarian reform; development of basic infrastructure on lands involved in agrarian reform; maintenance of rural cadastre; land demarcation and titling; information system for the agrarian reform; juridical support; and related miscellaneous activities.
+Land reform and settlement (since 1995): Implementation of the agrarian reform - public funds allocated to the National Institute of Colonisation and Agrarian Reform (INCRA)6 for acquisition of lands for agrarian reform; development of basic infrastructure on lands involved in agrarian reform; maintenance of rural cadastre; land demarcation and titling; information system for the agrarian reform; juridical support; and related miscellaneous activities.
 Expenditures notified to WTO in the Green Box under (viii) Agrarian organization [4, 6]